thuliteio/getdoks.org/content/tutorial/install-requirements/index.md

 ## Node.js

-Doks uses npm to install site dependencies and run build scripts.
+Doks uses npm to install dependencies and run commands.
 Installing npm is pretty simple.
 Download and install [Node.js](https://nodejs.org/) (it includes npm) for your platform.

 ### Check Node.js install